}

 While the protection of Indigenous Cultural heritage within Australia has been carried by Indigenous Peoples and communities for centuries, the destruction of the Juukan Gorge in 2020 highlighted the vital role of business in ensuring this protection is carried on by others.
 The disaster also served to reinforce mainstream recognition of Indigenous Peoples’ connection to and identification with land and waters, and the interconnectivity of spiritual, cultural, and physical well-being derived from Country.
 Importantly, this recognition also comes at a time when stakeholder expectations of businesses and investors to respect human rights, particularly those of Indigenous communities, continue to rise.

 In 2020, the Dhawura Ngilan publication established a Vision for Aboriginal and Torres Strait Islander heritage in Australia and Best Practice Standards in Indigenous cultural heritage management and legislation.
-This vision provided an Australia-specific roadmap for the protection of cultural heritage within the legislative agenda, embedded within the right to self-determination of First Australians.
+This vision provided an Australia-specific roadmap for the protection of cultural heritage within the legislative agenda, embedded within the right to self-determination of First Nations peoples in Australia.
 However, the need for deeper and more meaningful understanding, protection, and respect for Indigenous rights within the private sector is clear.

 The Dhawura Ngilan Business and Investor Initiative, led by the First Nations Heritage Protection Alliance with support from the Responsible Investment Association of Australasia and the UN Global Compact Network Australia seeks to enable businesses and investors to bring the Dhawura Ngilan vision to life in a meaningful way within the private sector.
 The Initiative is working to accomplish this through comprehensive rightsholder and stakeholder consultations with Aboriginal and Torres Strait Islander organisations and leading businesses throughout Australia, and designing a sustainable engagement process which incorporates Indigenous voices into corporate decision making for the long term.

-If you are a UNGCNA participant and would like to be involved with the Dhawura Ngilan Business & Investor Initiative, please contact our Manager, Human Rights.
+If you are a UNGCNA participant and would like to get involved with the Dhawura Ngilan Business & Investor Initiative, please contact our Manager, Human Rights.

 For more information on the current work of the Initiative, visit the First Nations Heritage Protection Alliance website.